axelvaldez/radical-companies/_posts/2023-03-22-alternatives-to-fiat.markdown

   <span class="_q">What if co-owners give out <span class="_paradigm">RAD</span>s for silly reasons?</span>
   <span class="_a">One option is to talk to the offender, but not as an offender.
 You are really curious and you want to learn why.
 By asking, you can learn that the &ldquo;silly&rdquo; co-owner has a really good reason for such giving.
 Aalternatively, the giving co-owner might end up agreeing with you that the giving was &ldquo;silly.&rdquo;</span>
  </div>
  <p>If other questions come up to you, ask.
 Listen.
 Be curious.
-If something sounds counter-intuitive, bring that up to.
+If something sounds counter-intuitive, bring that up too.
 But, ask out of love, not as an indictement.
 This is really hard to do at first, but eventually you learn and it becomes a new, healthier habit.</p>

 <h1>Final Notes</h1>
  <p>Please, note,</p>